Thurman Munson: Legacy

+The area in Connecticut between Boston and New York City, has been referred to as the "Munson–Nixon line", a play on the Mason–Dixon line, after Munson and former Red Sox player Trot Nixon.
+Steve Rushin, who coined the term in a 2003 Sports Illustrated article, has pinpointed the line as running north of New Haven, south of Hartford, and along the width of central Connecticut.

 Actor Erik Jensen portrayed Munson in the 2007 ESPN produced mini-series The Bronx Is Burning.

+Munson was included on the 2020 Modern Era Hall of Fame Ballot.

 Personal life

 In September 1968, Munson married Diana Dominick at St. John's Church in Canton.
 The couple had been childhood sweethearts; Diana was already signing her name "Mrs. Thurman Munson" back in sixth grade.
 They had three children: daughter Tracy, daughter Kelly and son Michael.
 At Game 3 of the 1997 World Series in Cleveland, Diana threw out the ceremonial first pitch.
 Michael also played baseball professionally, spending three years in the Yankees' organization and one year in Double-A for the Giants.
 "It felt like I was competing against a ghost, because I didn't know if he would've been proud of what I'd done," Michael said of his career.
 "Nothing people said affected me, and the comparisons didn't affect me, because the pressure I put on myself was more than any pressure other people put on me."

 Munson also enjoyed handball, which he often played at the Canton YMCA.
 Frogs legs were one of his favorite foods, and he also liked chocolate.
-He smoked cigars.
+He also smoked cigars.

+Munson gave Yankee teammate Reggie Jackson his famous nickname "Mr. October".

 Baseball accomplishments

-Munson had a career .357 batting average in the postseason with three home runs, 22 RBI and 19 runs scored.
+Munson had a career .357 batting average in the postseason with three home runs, 22 RBIs and 19 runs scored.
 His batting average in the World Series was .373.
 Munson threw out 44.48% of base runners who tried stealing a base on him, ranking him 11th on the all-time list.